What is Damnum Sine Injuria?

 It is a latin term which is often used in the law of torts.
 This legal maxim deals with damage which is caused without injury.
 That's why it is not enforceable by law.
 You can not claim damages where “damnum sine injuria” maxim apply.
 For more details you have to see the difference between damnum sine injuria and injuria sine damnum.

-It deals where there is no infringement of any legal right.
+It provides the remedy for those whose legal right has been infringed.
 So, plaintiffs (who suffer the loss) are not allowed to claim compensation.
 Because the defendant is doing the act in a lawful manner and we have fundamental rights to trade, freely move throughout the country, equality and many more.

 Meaning:-